Graylog2/documentation/pages/configuration/elasticsearch.rst

 .. caution:: Graylog assumes that all nodes in the cluster are running the same versions of Elasticsearch.
 While it might work when patch-levels differ, we highly encourage to keep versions consistent.

-As there are subtle differences between different Elasticsearch major versions, Graylog currently differentiates between 2.x and 5.x versions and needs some configuration help to distinguish between the two.
-When configuring Graylog, you need to specify the currently used major version of Elasticsearch with the ``elasticsearch_version`` directive.
-Currently you can set it to either ``2`` or ``5`` for all ``2.x`` and ``5.x`` versions, respectively.

 .. warning:: Graylog does not react to externally triggered index changes (creating/closing/reopening/deleting an index) anymore.
 All of these actions need to be performed through the Graylog REST API in order to retain index consistency.

 Available Elasticsearch configuration tunables